LougineShalaby234/AmbulanceStrategySimulator/README.md

   - The emergency must have status `waiting_for_assignment`.
   - The ambulance must not be broken and must be idle or relocating.
 - **Effect:**
-  - The ambulance is marked as en route to the emergency.
+  - Ambulance status → “on the way to emergency.”
-  - The emergency status changes to `waiting_for_ambulance`.
+  - Emergency status → “waiting_for_ambulance.”
   - The estimated arrival time is computed.

 ### 2. `SendAmbulanceToHospital`